nuxeo/nuxeo/nuxeo-distribution/README.md

   * inherit a Maven dependency tree/graph (list of artifacts to work with)
   * use this dependency tree to dispatch artifacts into directories
-  * download complementary artifacts (default packaging, resources, drivers, ...)
+  * download complementary artifacts (default packaging, resources, drivers...)
-  * download an empty server (JBoss, Jetty, Tomcat, ...)
+  * download an empty server (JBoss, Jetty, Tomcat...)
   * assemble all those parts as a ZIP build product.

+Assemblies are also used to orchestrate the environment and server setup for testing.